-(a) Trade secrets.

-(d) Information concerning bids and other contractual data, the disclosure of which would impair the efforts of the public utility or its affiliates to contract for goods and services on favorable terms.

-(e) Information relating to competitive interests, the disclosure of which would impair the competitive business of the provider of the information.
+- (c) Security measures, systems, or procedures. - (d) Information concerning bids or other contractual data, the disclosure of which would impair the efforts of the public utility or its affiliates to contract for goods or services on favorable terms. - (e) Information relating to competitive interests, the disclosure of which would impair the competitive business of the provider of the information.

-FPL contends that the designated portions of the information contained in its responses to the Audit, as more specifically described in the line-by-line/field-by-field justification in FPL's First Revised Exhibit C attached to its Request, fall within these categories and, thus, constitute proprietary confidential business information entitled to continued protection under Section 366.093, F.S., and Rule 25-22.006, F.A.C.
+FPL contends that the designated portions of the information contained in its responses to the Audit fall within these categories and, thus, constitute proprietary confidential business information entitled to continued protection under Section 366.093, F.S., and Rule 25-22.006, F.A.C.
 FPL states that this information is intended to be and continues to be treated by FPL as private and has not been publicly disclosed.